ArunFrey/oss_twitter/01_analyse_twitter_data.md

 # Some other ways to use Twitter data

 This is only the beginning of what we can do with Twitter data.
-The code below uses the [`tweetbotornot2`](https://github.com/mkearney/tweetbotornot2) package by Michael Kearney, the author of the `rtweet` package  below predicts how many accounts in our dataset are likely bots, and displays some of their content.
+The code below uses the [`tweetbotornot2`](https://github.com/mkearney/tweetbotornot2) package by Michael Kearney, the author of the `rtweet` package, and predicts how many accounts in our Black Lives Matter tweets dataset are likely bots.

+We plot a histogram of predicted likely bot accounts below, along with a short selection of some of the tweets.

 ```r